JohnM-Oduor/Football-Team-Cards/README.md

 # Football-Team-Cards
-This project is an interactive web application that highlights the players and stats of Argentina's 1986 World Cup-winning football team, using modern JavaScript for dynamic content and a responsive, user-friendly design.
+- This project is an interactive web application that highlights the players and stats of Argentina's 1986 World Cup-winning football team, using modern JavaScript for dynamic content and a responsive, user-friendly design. **This is a hyperlink to this project:https://team-cards.netlify.app/**
 ## Features
 - Displays detailed information about the team, including:
   - Team name